amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/5_device_routine/README.md

 4) a unified shared memory version (make sure to use export HSA_XNACK=1 to run)

-cd device_routine_with_module
+Part 2: Port the kernel with a subroutine call in an oter file using module ´´´ cd device_routine_with_module
+´´´
 there are three code versions in enumerated folders:
 0) a serial CPU version.
 Try to port this yourself.
 Decide if you want to do a unified_shared_memory version (export HSA_XNACK=1) ore one with manual memory management (relevant for discrete GPUs).
 If you are stuck, explore solution versions in folders enumerated as 1 and 2 (explanation below).
 Hint: Don't forget to adapt the Makefile and check, if your kernel really runs on the GPU.